louisjham/villager-ai-hexstrike-integration/README.md

 ### 2. Create Your First Agent

-In your chat interface (like Cursor), run this to create an agent.
+In your chat interface (like Cursor), run a prompt asking it to create an agent using the villager tool. it will then run:

 ```python
 create_agent(